-2022-2023 Standard Diploma Graduation Requirements Students Entering Grade 9 in 2018-2019 School Year English 4 Credits English Language Arts (ELA) ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this requirement.
-Mathematics 4 Credits in Mathematics 1 Credit in Algebra I 1 Credit in Geometry Industry certifications that lead to college credit may substitute for up to 2 math credits (except for Algebra I and Geometry) Science 3 Credits in Science (1 Credit in Biology, 2 of which must have a laboratory component) Social Studies 3 Credits in Social Studies 1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government .5 Credit in Economics with Financial Literacy Foreign Languages Not required for graduation.
+2023-2024 Standard Diploma Graduation Requirements

+English 4 Credits English Language Arts (ELA)

+ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment

+courses may satisfy this requirement.

+Mathematics 4 Credits in Mathematics

+1 Credit in Algebra I

+1 Credit in Geometry

+Industry certifications that lead to college credit may substitute for up to 2 math credits (except for Algebra I and Geometry) Science 3 Credits in Science (1 Credit in Biology, 2 of which must have a laboratory component) Social Studies 3 Credits in Social Studies 1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government .5 Credit in Economics with Financial Literacy Foreign Languages Not required for graduation.
 Minimum 2 years of the same language for admission into most universities.
-Fine & Performing Arts, Speech/Debate, or Practical Arts 1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health

-Electives 8 Credits TOTAL 24 Credits State Assessments Students must earn a passing score on the Grade 10 ELA assessment (or ACT/SAT concordant score).
-Student must earn a passing score on the Algebra I EOC or comparative math score on PSAT, SAT, or ACT On-Line Course Requires a full course to be completed.
-Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Diploma Designations & ACCEL 18-Credit Option In addition to meeting the standard high school diploma requirements: Scholar Designation Earn 1 Credit in Algebra II or an equally rigorous course Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain 1 or more industry certifications from the list established.
-ACCEL Program Meet all requirements for a standard high school diploma with (18 credits minimum) the following exceptions: Physical Education is not required Online courses not required 3 elective credits only
+Fine & Performing Arts, 1 Credit in Fine and Performing Arts, Speech/Debate, or Speech/Debate, Practical Arts or Practical Arts Physical Education on 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits Students must earn a passing score on the Grade 10 ELA State Assessments assessment (or ACT/SAT concordant score).
+Student must earn a passing score on the Algebra I EOC Geometry EOC or comparative math score on PSAT, SAT, or ACT On-Line Course Requires a full course to be completed.
+Grade Point Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Average Diploma Designations & ACCEL 18-Credit Option In addition to meeting the standard high school diploma requirements: Scholar Earn 1 Credit in Algebra II or an equally rigorous course Designation Earn 1 Credit in Statistics or an equally rigorous mat course Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam)

+Earn 1 Credit in Physics or Chemistry

+Earn 1 Credit in a course equally rigorous to Chemistry or

+Physics

+Pass the U.S. History EOC (or earn minimum score

+required to earn college credit on AP or AICE exam)

+Earn at least 1 Credit in AP, D.E. or AICE course

+Earn 2 Credits in the same foreign language

+Merit Designation In addition to meeting the standard high school diploma

+requirements:

+Attain 1 or more industry certifications from the list

+established.

+ACCEL Program Meet all requirements for a standard high school diploma

+(18 credits with the following exceptions:

+minimum) Physical Education is not required

+Online courses not required

+3 elective credits only

-$\underline{F}$ .
-A student entering Grade 9 in the 2020-2021 school year should earn:
+A student entering Grade 9 in the 2021-2022 school year should earn: